vraravam/natsumi-browser/README.md

 1. Install [fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig) to your browser.
 You need to install the contents of both program and profile/chrome, follow the instructions in the fx-autoconfig repository.

-   > [!IMPORTANT]
-   > The guide doesn't mention the module_loader.mjs file, but you'll need this for fx-autoconfig to
+   **Note**: The guide doesn't mention the module_loader.mjs file, but you'll need this for fx-autoconfig to work.
-   > work.
 Otherwise, Natsumi's modules will show in your scripts but won't actually be loaded.
 3. Copy the following to chrome/utils/chrome.manifest:
    ```
    content userchromejs ./